elenazavala/elenazavala/README.md

 ### Hi there ✨

 I'm Elena, a senior CompSci student from 🇵🇾.
 I enjoy igniting my creative side by turning science and technology into an art.
 I like merging the magic of computer science and technology with creative, beautiful and unique artistic productions.
-Currently trying to find new ways to crossover my creative skills  with my love for technology, research and science c: 🤟

-- 🔭 " Sometimes science is more art than science ... "
+Currently trying to find new ways to crossover my creative skills  with my love for technology, research and science.
+Because sometimes science is more art than science ... c: 🤟